-After Facebook’s breach of 87 million users’ data this year, Amazon’s Echo silently recording a family’s personal conversations and sending them to random contacts, and more, already-skeptical customers are becoming even less willing to shell out their personal information to just anyone — a trend that’s negatively impacting both businesses and customers.
+After Facebook’s breach of 87 million users’ data in 2018, Amazon’s Echo silently recording families personal conversations and sending them to random contacts, and more, already-skeptical customers are becoming even less willing to shell out their personal information to just anyone — a trend that’s negatively impacting both businesses and customers.
 It’s a catch 22: Until businesses can prove that they’re a secure and trustworthy place for data to live, customers will continue to withhold their information.
 The less businesses know about customers, the less they’ll be able to give customers the kind of personalized experiences they seek.

-In response to waning trust, many businesses are transitioning toward becoming more transparent with customer data on their own terms — even those not affected by the EU’s recent data regulations.
+In response to waning trust, many businesses are transitioning toward becoming more transparent with customer data on their own terms — even those not affected by the EU’s strict data regulations.

 Recovering From Years of Data Breaches

 Have you ever shared private information with somebody you trust, only to find out later that the person couldn’t keep a secret?
-This is how many consumers are feeling after being burned by record numbers of data breaches and leaks so far in 2017 and, for those personally affected, the distrust won’t just pass.
+This is how many consumers are feeling after being burned by record numbers of data breaches and leaks and, for those personally affected, the distrust won’t just pass.

 The lasting impact on customers is setting the tone for the way businesses collect customer data all over the world.

-Consumers’ trust in data protection is waning, and business owners are listening: According to a Forbes article by security solutions expert Neil Campbell, “Gone are the days when companies could pass the headaches of cyber security to the IT department, as it has become more of a business issue too.”
+With consumers’ trust in data protection waning, business owners are taking action: According to a Forbes article by security solutions expert Neil Campbell, “Gone are the days when companies could pass the headaches of cyber security to the IT department, as it has become more of a business issue too.”

 Respecting and protecting customer data is officially “in,” and the reward for following the trend is trust, loyalty and, in many cases, repeat business.